Jimbly/LD52/README.md

   * crops
   * rarely, money

-* Any cost to having more dice?
-  * Maybe durability and then they expire if not entertained or fed?
-  * Simply: Bedrooms get more and more expensive?
-Max number of rooms of each type?
 * Goal / End condition?
   * Find and complete a giant ruin?
     * Find clues along the way as to where it might be